-Pursuant to Article 2 of NWB Bank's articles of association (statuten) (the 'Articles of Association'), the object of NWB Bank is to engage in banking operations for the benefit of the public sector by granting loans and other corollary financial services to (i) provinces (provincies), municipalities (gemeenten), water authorities (waterschappen), (ii) other bodies governed by public law and equivalent bodies, (iii) legal entities and other bodies operating publicly which are guaranteed and/or controlled by public bodies as referred to under (i) or (ii), or (iv) legal entities and other bodies operating within the context of, among other things, public-private partnerships of which the operating income is solely or substantially provided or guaranteed by public bodies or entities as referred to under (i), (ii) or (iii).
+Pursuant to Article 2 of NWB Bank's articles of association (statuten) (the 'Articles of Association'), the object of NWB Bank is to engage in banking operations for the benefit of the public sector by granting loans and other corollary financial services to (i) provinces (provincies), municipalities (gemeenten), water authorities (waterschappen), (ii) other bodies governed by public law and equivalent bodies, (iii) legal entities and other bodies operating publicly which are guaranteed and/or controlled by public bodies as referred to under (i) or (ii), or (iv) legal entities and other bodies operating income is solely or substantially provided or guaranteed by public bodies or entities as referred to under (i), (ii) or (iii).
 The Articles of Association limit the lending activities of NWB Bank to granting loans to public bodies and entities as referred to under (i) to (iv).
 NWB Bank is empowered to perform all acts which may be conducive to its object.